 The UCSB AS Legal Resource Center is a great resource as well.
 They can help with security deposit disputes, evictions, habitability situations, lease review and landlord/tenant questions.

 (please visit website and call to confirm pricing and availability):

 The Club & Guest House (on campus hotel)

 Utility costs (for gas, electricity, and cable) average $100.00 per month for apartments.
 Water and trash service are usually included in the rent.

 Food: Costs will vary depending on how often you cook or dine out.
 There are many options for markets or restaurants near campus.
 You should budget at least $400/month for food.

 Transportation: Students usually bike or walk to campus from Isla Vista.
-MTD bus service is free to registered students with a bus sticker.
-Faculty or visiting scholars can purchase bus passes at the UCSB Bookstore.
+MTD bus service is free to registered students.
+Faculty or visiting scholars can purchase bus passes.
 If you choose to drive, you must have a California Driver's License and liability insurance.